coverlet-coverage/coverlet/Documentation/DriversFeatures.md

 | Coverage threshold validation |    Yes   |   Yes        |No            |

-If possible we advice to use collectors integration(vstest engine integration), because they're fully integrated inside test pipeline and does not suffer of [known issue](KnownIssues.md)
+If possible we advice you to use the collectors integration (vstest engine integration), since it is fully integrated inside the test pipeline and does not suffer of the [known issues](KnownIssues.md) of the other drivers.